koot-labs/telegram-bot-dialogs/docs/laravel-simple-example.md

 > [!IMPORTANT]
 > Note, this example uses Artisan command for testing purposes only.
 > It’s not recommended to use this approach in production.
-> Instead, please use a Controller that listens income webhooks.
+> Instead, please use a Controller that listens to income webhooks.

 ```php
 // routes/console.php